Xerxis, Fury of Halaak

 - Damage Type: Magical - This weapon can damage incorporeal models.

-- Brutal Charge - This weapon gains a bonus to charge damage rolls.
+- Brutal Charge - This model gains +2 damage to charge attacks with this weapon.

-War Standard It's Xerxis.
+War Standard - RNG 2 P+S 12 - It's Xerxis.
 Of course he hits things with the battle standard.
 Not as effectively as Lamentor.

 - Pitch (★ Attack) - Equal and smaller-based models hit by this special attack can be thrown.

 - Warlock - All warlocks come with a stack of standard special rules - most notably being awesome.

 - Battle Engine - All Battle Engines share the same special rules.
 Most notably being huge, having two fields of fire, and being immune to knock down, stationary, etc.

 - Cavalry - All Cavalry come with a stack of standard special rules, most notably Impact Attacks and auto-boosted charge attacks.

 - Pathfinder - This model treats rough terrain as open terrain while advancing.
 While charging, slam power attacking, or trample power attacking, this model does not stop its movement when it contacts an obstacle.